 The HealthCare FSA is a tax-free account that allows a person to pay for essential health care expenses that are not covered or are partially covered by your medical, pharmacy, dental and vision plans.
-For more information regarding the FSA contact HealthSCOPE Benefits at 888-763-8232 then press 2 then press “#” then press 3.
+The FSA plan year is July 1 through June 30 of the following year.
+Flexible Spending Account open enrollment is usually held in May each year.
+To participate in an FSA, you must enroll within 60 days of your hire date or during open enrollment each year for the upcoming plan year.
+For more information regarding FSAs contact UMR at 1-888-763-8232.

-*The FSA is a use it or lose it and the HSA/HRA rolls over from year to year, month to month.
-The FSA does allow up to $500 to roll over from year to year.
+The FSA is a use it or lose it account and the HSA/HRA rolls over from year to year, month to month.
+The FSA allows for a limited amount of funds to roll over from year to year.

-*An HSA is a Health Savings Account that also receives tax-free contributions from PEBP but also allows the participant to make voluntarily contribute to their HSA through pre-tax payroll deductions.
-If you leave State Service the money will stay with you until it is spent by you.
+An HSA is a Health Savings Account that also receives tax-free contributions from PEBP but also allows the participant to make voluntarily contributions to their HSA through pre-tax payroll deductions.
+If you leave State service the money will stay with you until it is spent by you.
 Not everyone is eligible for an HSA.

 Verification of expenses is not required for HSAs.
 However, total withdrawals from your HSA are reported to the IRS on Form 1099-SA.
 You are responsible for reporting qualified and non-qualified withdrawals when completing your taxes.
 You are also responsible for saving all receipts as verification of expenses in the case of an IRS audit.